🦘 Australia

 Documents required vary by pathway but typically include:

-• Official academic transcripts from all tertiary institutions attended
+• Official academic transcripts from all tertiary institutions attended, translated to English if necessary and certified

-• Evidence of professional registration or licensure in your country of origin
+• Evidence of current or previous professional registration as an architect in your country of origin or previous employment jurisdictions

 AACA assessment fees